jdthorpe/mongoose-ajv-plugin/README.md

 [schemata](https://github.com/epoberezkin/ajv#addschemaarrayobjectobject-schema--string-key),
 [formats](https://github.com/epoberezkin/ajv#addformatstring-name-stringregexpfunctionobject-format),
-or [keywords](https://github.com/epoberezkin/ajv#api-addkeyword), you can pass your own ajv instance, to the plugin like so:
+or [keywords](https://github.com/epoberezkin/ajv#api-addkeyword), you can pass your own (extended) ajv instance to the plugin, like so:

 ```JavaScript
 // create an Ajv instance